 An area that correlates to backing up business-critical G Suite data is deletion control.
 Most backup solutions have a retention period that is cycled through for data that is kept on hand for the purposes of restoring.
 However, when thinking about restoring data that may have been deleted from the G Suite environment, G Suite administrators need the visibility of data that has been deleted.
 By having this visibility, G Suite administrators deploying G Suite security policies are better able to proactively manage data restores and any potential G Suite breach in G Suite organization security that may have been the result of compromised credentials or malicious actions either by a current employee or an attacker.

 Spinbackup provides deletion control that allows “trash bin” checking.
 This allows a daily audit and recovery of G Suite files that have been deleted.
 The visibility to this activity greatly empowers G Suite administrators to notice trends or possible activity.
-One click restores, provided by Spinbackup from the “restore in time machine” functionality, provides a super easy way to recover lost data.
+One-click restores, provided by Spinbackup from the “restore in a time machine” functionality, provides a super-easy way to recover lost data.

 Backups are an essential part of any enterprise security strategy, both on-premise as well as in the cloud.
 Businesses today must strive to maintain business continuity in the event of a data disaster, whether at the hands of accidental data loss or a system-wide ransomware attack.
 Despite the resiliency that public cloud vendors offer in the way of up-time and redundancy, the “data” is still the responsibility of its owner.